Germans

 Germans (Deutsche) are the natives or inhabitants of Germany, or sometimes more broadly any people who are of German descent or native speakers of the German language.
 The constitution of Germany, implemented in 1949 following the end of World War II, defines a German as a German citizen.
 During the 19th and much of the 20th century, discussions on German identity were dominated by concepts of a common language, culture, descent, and history.
-Today, the German language is widely seen as the primary, though not exclusive, criterion of German identity.
-Estimates on the total number of Germans in the world range from 100 to 150 million, most of whom live in Germany.
+The German language remains dominant in Germany, and is still widely perceived as a necessary criterion for German "national belonging".
+The total number of Germans in the world range is about 100 million, most of whom live in Germany.

 The history of Germans as an ethnic group began with the separation of a distinct Kingdom of Germany from the eastern part of the Frankish Empire under the Ottonian dynasty in the 10th century, forming the core of the Holy Roman Empire.
 In subsequent centuries the political power and population of this empire grew considerably.
 It expanded eastwards, and eventually a substantial number of Germans migrated further eastwards into Eastern Europe.
 The empire itself was generally decentralized and politically divided between many small princedoms, cities and bishoprics, while the idea of unified German state came later.
 Following the Reformation in the 16th century, many of these states found themselves in bitter conflict concerning the rise of Protestantism.

 In the 19th century, the Holy Roman Empire dissolved, and German nationalism began to grow.
 At the same time however, the concept of German nationality became more complex.
 The multiethnic Kingdom of Prussia incorporated most Germans into its German Empire in 1871, and a substantial additional number of German speakers were in the multiethnic kingdom of Austria-Hungary.
 During this time, a large number of Germans also emigrated to the New World, particularly to the United States.
 Large numbers also emigrated to Canada and Brazil, and they established sizable communities in New Zealand and Australia.
 The Russian Empire also included a substantial German population.